 The Synchronous Serial Interface (SSI) port also uses a fixed serial format for communications, with the framing defined as Motorola format with SPH set to 1 and SPO set to 1.
-See "Frame Formats" on page 404 in the SSI chapter for more information on formats for this transfer protocol.
+See "Frame Formats" on page 392 in the SSI chapter for more information on formats for this transfer protocol.
 Like the UART, this interface has hardware requirements that limit the maximum speed that the SSI clock can run.
-This allows the SSI clock to be at most 1/12 the the internal oscillator frequency of the board running the boot loader (which is at least 8.4 MHz, providing support for up to 700 KHz)..
-Since the host device is the master, the SSI on the boot loader device does not need to determine the clock as it is provided directly by the host.
+This allows the SSI clock to be at most 1/12 the the internal oscillator frequency of the board running the boot loader (which is at least 8.4 MHz, providing support for up to 700 KHz).